BhavyaT-135/Firebase-Rowy/README.md

 ## Rowy
 Airtable-like CMS for Firestore with a low-code platform for Firebase and Google Cloud.

-## Firebase
-Firebase is a platform developed by Google for creating mobile and web applications.
-It was originally an independent company founded in 2011.

 # Firebase-Rowy Application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).